Jrdevil-Wang/AFR/README.md

 # Usage

+Change the directories in <strong>build.sh</strong> to your ROS directories, if needed.

-Just run <strong>build.sh</strong>.
+Run <strong>build.sh</strong>.
 Note that this process will update your ROS library (libroscpp.so).

 Re-compile your ros application, and enjoy!

 # Citation